1j01/textual-paint/README.md

 ## Known Issues

-- Undo/Redo doesn't work inside the Text tool's textbox.
-Ctrl+Z will delete the textbox.
+- Undo/Redo doesn't work inside the Text tool's textbox. <kbd>Ctrl</kbd>+<kbd>Z</kbd> will delete the textbox.
 (Also note that the Text tool works differently from MS Paint; it will overwrite characters and the cursor can move freely, which makes it better for ASCII art, but worse for prose.)
 - The Text tool's cursor doesn't blink.
 - The selection box border appears inside instead of outside (and lacks dashes).
 For the text box, I hid the border because it was too visually confusing, but it should also have an outer border.
-- Pick Color can't be cancelled (with Esc or by pressing both mouse buttons), since it samples the color continuously.
 - Pressing both mouse buttons stops the current tool, but doesn't undo the current action.
+Also Pick Color can't be cancelled (with <kbd>Esc</kbd> or by pressing both mouse buttons), since it samples the color continuously.
-- Due to limitations of the terminal, shortcuts using Shift or Alt might not work.
-- Menus are not keyboard navigable.
+- Due to limitations of the terminal, shortcuts using <kbd>Shift</kbd> or <kbd>Alt</kbd> might not work.
+Menus are not keyboard navigable, because I can't detect <kbd>Alt</kbd>+<kbd>F</kbd>, etc.
 - The Zoom submenu flickers as it opens, and may not always open in the right place.
 - The canvas flickers when zooming in with the Magnifier tool.
 - Some languages don't display correctly.
 - Large files can make the program very slow, as can magnifying the canvas.
 There is a 500 KB limit when opening files to prevent it from freezing.
 - Free-Form Select stamping/finalizing is incorrect when the selection is off-screen to the left or top.
-- Status bar description can be left blank when selecting a menu item.
+- The status bar description can be left blank when selecting a menu item.
 (I think the `Leave` event can come after closing, once the mouse moves.)
 - Menu items like Copy/Cut/Paste are not grayed out when inapplicable.
 Only unimplemented items are grayed out.
 - ANSI files (.ans) are treated as UTF-8 when saving and loading, rather than CP437 or Windows-1252 or any other encodings.
 Unicode is nice and modern terminals support it, but it's not the standard for ANSI files.
 There isn't really a standard for ANSI files.
 - ANSI files are loaded with a white background.
 This may make sense as a default for text files, but ANSI files either draw a background or assume a black background, being designed for terminals.
-- Hitting Enter in View Bitmap mode exits the mode but may also trigger a menu item.
-Menu items ought to be disabled when hidden, and View Bitmap should prevent the key event from taking other actions if possible.
+- Hitting Enter in View Bitmap mode may trigger a menu item while exiting the mode.
+Menu items ought to be disabled when hidden, and View Bitmap should also prevent the key event from taking other actions if possible.
 - Airbrush is continuous in space instead of time.
 It should keep spraying while the mouse stays still.
 - Error messages may not show up when opening a file fails.
+I'm not sure how to reproduce this, so if you run into this, do let me know.
 - Edit Colors dialog
   - Focus ring shows even while grid is not focused
   - Can show two cells as selected, instead of one across both grids